Note

 New Administrator Password

-The New Administrator Password page requires you to provide a password for the built-in local computer's Administrator account, once the demotion completes and the computer becomes a domain member server or workgroup computer.
+The New Administrator Password page requires you to provide a password for the built-in local computer's Administrator account after the demotion completes and the computer becomes a domain member server or workgroup computer.

-The Uninstall-ADDSDomainController cmdlet and arguments follow the same defaults as Server Manager if not specified.
+The Uninstall-ADDSDomainController cmdlet and arguments use the same defaults as Server Manager, if the values aren't specified.

 The LocalAdministratorPassword argument is special:

-- If not specified as an argument, then the cmdlet prompts you to enter and confirm a masked password.
+- If this argument isn't specified, the cmdlet prompts you to enter and confirm a masked password.
 This is the preferred usage when running the cmdlet interactively.

-- If specified with a value, then the value must be a secure string.
+- If the argument is specified with a value, the value must be a secure string.
 This isn't the preferred usage when running the cmdlet interactively.

 Uninstall-ADDSDomainController -LocalAdministratorPassword (Read-Host -Prompt "Password:" -AsSecureString)

-As the previous two options do not confirm the password, use extreme caution: the password is not visible.
+Because the previous two options don't confirm the password, use extreme caution.
+The password isn't visible.

 You can also provide a secure string as a converted clear-text variable, although this is highly discouraged.
 For example: